Cloud Miles – By Imad Enchassi

 All three identities of my being struggle against one another.
 I am canvas stretched over frame.
 But these quarrelling parts cannot be separated.
 Perhaps on this trip, I thought, they will find peace with one another.
 There are so many lines drawn by humankind to define each other.
 Yet I am crossing them all, one cloud mile at a time.

 Enchassi is the founder, imam and president of the Islamic Society of Greater Oklahoma City.
-He also serves as the chair of Islamic Studies at Oklahoma City University, and as visiting profession at Philips Theological Seminary and Saint Paul School of Theology.
+He also serves as the chair of Islamic Studies at Oklahoma City University, and as visiting professor at Philips Theological Seminary and Saint Paul School of Theology.
 He is a founder of several educational, social, religious and charitable organizations, including Mercy Mission in Oklahoma City.
 Learn more about Enchassi on his author page.